ADHD is a brain disorder that is present from birth or develops shortly after birth.

 The federal Individuals with Disabilities Education Act (IDEA) requires public schools to provide free and appropriate education to children and adolescents with ADHD.
 Education must be provided in the least restrictive, most inclusive setting possible—that is, a setting in which the children have every opportunity to interact with nondisabled peers and have equal access to community resources.
 The Americans with Disability Act and Section 504 of the Rehabilitation Act also provide for accommodations in schools and other public settings.

 Psychostimulant drugs are the most effective drug treatment.
-Methylphenidate and other amphetamine-like drugs are the psychostimulants most often prescribed.
+Methylphenidate and other amphetamine-like drugs Amphetamines Amphetamines are stimulant drugs that are used to treat certain medical conditions but are also subject to abuse.
+Amphetamines increase alertness, enhance physical performance, and produce euphoria... read more are the psychostimulants most often prescribed.
 They are equally effective and have similar side effects.
 A number of slow-release (longer-acting) preparations are available in addition to the regular forms and allow for once-daily dosing and may help to prevent inappropriate use.

 Side effects of psychostimulant drugs may include

 Most children have no side effects except perhaps a decreased appetite.
 All side effects disappear when the drug is stopped.
-However, when taken in large doses for a long time, stimulants can occasionally slow children’s growth, so doctors monitor weight and height.
+However, when taken in large doses for a long time, stimulants can slow children’s growth, and this slowed growth can continue into adulthood, so doctors monitor weight and height.
 If children are growing slowly or have other significant side effects, doctors may advise drug holidays.
 A drug holiday is stopping the stimulant drug at times when children do not need to be as attentive and focused, for example on weekends or during the summer.
 However, some children have great difficulty functioning even outside of school and may not tolerate drug holidays.